The simple future is an important verb tense. When teaching, try some of these games to help your students.

 Wednesday, I will visit the Eiffel tower.
 Later, I will go shopping and maybe even visit a museum.

-The simple future is clearly and important verb tense, and the students need to perfect it to improve their speaking.
+The simple future is clearly and important verb tense, and students need to perfect it to improve their speaking.
 These games will help them use the target language while speaking and communicating, and also while having fun.

 For lessons and tests on the simple future, try these links: